Let's Dance! (Sharon, Lois & Bram album)

 The album was reviewed shortly after it was released and it was deemed "Sharon, Lois & Bram pull yet another one out of their trunk!
 Sharon, Lois & Bram's new release, Let's Dance! is a moving experience.
 Try to keep from dancing, Mom & Dad!
 Four decades of popular music are covered by this energetic, talented Canadian vocal trio...tight arrangements, great colors and up-front vocals.
 The producer is Emmy Award-winner Jamie Lawrence, whose producing bio includes Anita Baker, Michael Bolton, Ray Charles, Aretha Franklin, and Frank Sinatra.
 [The Album] is true to the original tunes, but uses the musical tools of the 90s...The album is great listening with nice dance grooves.
 So go buy it and Let's Dance!"

 Releases

 Let's Dance! is available on CD and cassette released either under the American Drive Entertainment Inc., or in Canada under the trio's very own Elephant Records.
-Casablanca Kids Inc. (the current distributor of the trio's catalog) has yet to pick up the album and re-release it under their label.
+In April 2025, to celebrate the 30th Anniversary of the original release, the album was made available on streaming for the first time with updated cover art.